The Pseudopower Dichotomy: On covering numbers

-In this final section, we look at what Theorem~\ref{theorem8} tells us about covering numbers at singular cardinals.
-Once gain, work in the situation where $\sigma$ and $\theta$ are infinite regular cardinals, and $\mu$ is a singular cardinal satisfying
+We now look at what Theorem~\ref{theorem8} and its relatives tell us about covering numbers at singular cardinals.
+Once again, we assume that $\sigma$ and $\theta$ are infinite regular cardinals, while $\mu$ is a singular cardinal satisfying

 Recall that the covering number $\cov(\mu,\mu,\theta,\sigma)$ is defined to be the minimum cardinality of a subset $\mathcal{P}$ of $[\mu]^{<\mu}$ that $\sigma$-covers $[\mu]^{<\theta}$, that is, such that for every $X\in [\mu]^{<\theta}$ there is a subset $\mathcal{Y}$ of $\mathcal{P}$ of cardinality less than $\sigma$ with